faustinacheng/note-keeper-frontend/README.md

 - `REACT_APP_APIKEY`, `REACT_APP_AUTHDOMAIN`, `REACT_APP_PROJECTID`, `REACT_APP_STORAGEBUCKET`, `REACT_APP_MESSAGINGSENDERID`, `REACT_APP_APPID`: All are the corresponding values used for Firebase Auth

+(Already created in the repo for grading purposes)

 In the project directory, you can run: